francoiskroll/FramebyFrame/README.md

 * `zt0`: Zeitgeber 0 (ZT0).
 What is the time of your sunrise?
 * `dayduration`: how long does the day last in your experiment?
 By day, we mean lights ON.

-These are only brief notes on the settings, please refer to the documentation for the full explanations, especially if you get stuck.
+These are only brief notes on the settings, please refer to the [documentation](DOCUMENTATION.md) for the full explanations, especially if you get stuck.

 > Are you getting _Error: vector memory exhausted (limit reached?)_ (or similar)?
-Please check Troubleshooting section in DOCUMENTATION.md.
+Please check the [Troubleshooting](DOCUMENTATION.md#troubleshooting) section in documentation.

 `vpSorter` should write _220531_14_RAWs.csv_ in your experiment folder.
 The format is fairly simple: